 On National Static Electricity Day, it's worth noting why we use products for "static control".
 Static can cause electrostatic discharges (ESD).
 ESD is what damages electronics, and a frequent reason cited for product recalls.

-Is an ESD Smock static shielding?
-If you have ever been told you need to wear an “anti static” or “ESD” smock or lab coat for ESD protection this article is for you.
-In this article, I review the static shielding properties of ESD Smocks and how to connect them to an anti static wrist strap.
+If you have ever been told you need to wear an "anti static" or "ESD" smock or lab coat for ESD protection this article is for you.
+In this article, I review the static shielding and static dissipative properties of ESD garments in the context of ANSI / ESD S20.20 standards for their use.